 - Mention a suggested video during your video

-- Include a call to action button as an annotation, or at the end
+- Include a call to action button in the end screen

 - Put links to suggested content in your video description

 #14 – Pick the right tags

 Many YouTubers actually forget about tags entirely.
 What a waste!